uthpalaherath/uthpalaherath.github.io/_posts/2020-02-01-Glazer-Notation.md

 |     d     | a$$^+$$a$$^+$$a$$^+$$ (cubic)      |
 |     e     | a$$^+$$b$$^-$$b$$^-$$ (orthorhombic) |

-Table: The Glazer notations for the halide perovskite structures in the previous figure.
+Table 1: The Glazer notations for the halide perovskite structures in the previous figure.

 The following table summarizes the different types of tilting possible for different space groups[^2].